rkodey/the-great-er-discarder-er/README.md

 **Welcome** to all users coming from "**The Marvellous Suspender**", "**The Great Suspender (notrack)**", "**Tab Suspender**", or other similar extensions!

-> Is your current tab "Suspender" extension showing a warning "This extension may soon no longer be supported" ?<br>
+> Is your tab "Suspender" extension showing a warning "This extension may soon no longer be supported" ?<br>

 Don't risk losing your suspended tabs!<br>
 This extension can migrate your existing suspended tabs,